Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Noble Park North has 44 active public transport stops, all of which are bus stops.
 These stops are served by 14 different routes that together facilitate 1,266 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located 158 meters from the nearest stop.
-Most residents commute outward from this primarily residential area, with cars being the dominant mode of transport at 90%.
-On average, there are 1.4 vehicles per dwelling.
-According to the 2021 Census, 18.9% of residents work from home, which may be influenced by COVID-19 conditions.
+The area's transport accessibility is rated as excellent, with residents typically living just 158 meters from the nearest stop.
+Most residents commute outward due to its residential nature, with cars being the dominant mode of transportation at 90%.
+On average, there are 1.4 vehicles per dwelling in the area.
+According to the 2021 Census, 18.9% of residents work from home, which may be partly attributed to COVID-19 conditions.

 The service frequency averages 180 trips per day across all routes, equating to approximately 28 weekly trips per individual stop.